MicrosoftLearning/mslearn-azure-ml/Instructions/01-Explore-Azure-Machine-Learning.md

     - **Key vault**: *Note the default new key vault that will be created for your workspace*
     - **Application insights**: *Note the default new application insights resource that will be created for your workspace*
     - **Container registry**: None (*one will be created automatically the first time you deploy a model to a container*)
+3. Wait for the workspace and its associated resources to be created - this typically takes around 5 minutes.

 > **Note**: When you create an Azure Machine Learning workspace, you can use some advanced options to restrict access through a *private endpoint* and specify custom keys for data encryption.
 We won't use these options in this exercise - but you should be aware of them!

-3. Wait for the workspace and its associated resources to be created - this typically takes around 5 minutes.

 ## Explore the Azure Machine Learning Studio

 *Azure Machine Learning Studio* is a web-based portal through which you can access the Azure Machine Learning workspace.
-You can use the Azure Machine Learning Studio to manage all assets and resources within your workspace to train and deploy machine learning models.
+You can use the Azure Machine Learning Studio to manage all assets and resources within your workspace.

-1. When the Azure Machine Learning workspace is created in the Azure portal, go to the resource group in which it has been created.
-Notice that the resource group contains your Azure Machine Learning workspace, an Application Insights, a Key Vault, and a Storage Account.
+1. Go to the resource group named `rg-dp100-labs`.
+1. Confirm that the resource group contains your Azure Machine Learning workspace, an Application Insights, a Key Vault, and a Storage Account.
-1. Select your Azure Machine Learning workspace, and in its **Overview** page, select **Launch studio**.
+1. Select your Azure Machine Learning workspace.
+1. On the **Overview** page, select **Launch studio**.
 Another tab will open in your browser to open the Azure Machine Learning Studio.
 1. On the left side of the Studio, the different pages within the Studio are shown.
 If only the symbols are visible in the menu, select the &#9776; icon to expand the menu and explore the names of the pages.
 1. Note the **Author** section, which includes **Notebooks**, **Automated ML**, and the **Designer**.
 These are the three ways you can create your own machine learning models within the Azure Machine Learning Studio.
 1. Note the **Assets** section, which includes **Data**, **Jobs**, and **Models** among other things.
 Assets are either consumed or created when training or scoring a model.
 Assets are used to train, deploy, and manage your models and can be versioned to keep track of your history.